PranathiB/IMDBSeleniumTest/README.md

 _test/helpers/_  : Contains the helper classes like screenshot helper

-_reports/_  : Screenshots and surefire reports are saved in this directory(gitignored)
+_target/surefire-reports/_  : Surefire reports are saved in this directory(gitignored)